javier-tarazaga/instasearch-app-android/README.md

 As a result from the search, the app displays posts from the area.
 The search is by default to 500 meters around the users current location but the app allows the user to extend the search radius.

+For the API I have used Instagram's own API (in Sandbox mode) Check their [Developer Portal](https://www.instagram.com/developer/) for more info.

 Changelog Version 1.0.0
 --------
 * First release of the application